 There are many different reasons to start your motorcycle riding career on a smaller bike.
-You may not have considered something in a 250cc class before, but by the end of this article you will have a few really solid reasons to consider them for your first bike.
+You may not have considered something in a 250cc class before, but by the end of this article you will have a few really solid reasons to consider them for your first motorbike.
 Here are few of the BEST reasons that may convince you to pick up that 250cc motorcycle.

 1. You’ll Learn Faster on a 250cc than a 600cc bike

 Riding a motorcycle is hard for most people.
 Sure, put someone on a motorcycle for a few months or a year and it will eventually become second nature.
 Until you build the muscle memory that you need to properly operate a bike, you need to stack as much in your favor as you can.
 One of the easiest ways to do that is by choosing a 250 as a first motorcycle.

 With a 250 you don’t have to worry too much about twisting the throttle and pulling a power wheelie (although I have seen it done by a pro 250 rider at the track).
 With a 600 it is quite easy to reach 40 or 50 miles per hour in first gear with just a twist of the wrist, add into that target fixation and you soon become a human missile headed for an oncoming car.

 When you take the power out of the equation you can build a solid foundation of skills that you can transfer to a larger motorcycle later.
 You learn to shift properly, carry your speed into turns, look where you want to go etc… All of it is achievable on a larger motorcycle, but you can learn it quicker and more efficiently on a 250cc.

 2. They are Cheap to Buy and Run